cysouw/diathesis/text/c10_participle.md

 - ^* Jetzt wird eingeschlafen.
 :::

 Although there indeed seems to be a tendency here, there are many counterexamples.
-For example, with verbs with *haben + Partizip* like *lügen* 'to lie', *jucken* 'to itch' or *blühen* 'to blossom' it appears to be neigh impossible to use an impersonal passive.
+For example, with verbs with *haben+Partizip* like *lügen* 'to lie', *jucken* 'to itch' or *blühen* 'to blossom' it appears to be neigh impossible to use an impersonal passive.
 Possible examples are attested only with additional modal verbs like *können* or *dürfen* [@next].
 In contrast, intransitive verbs with *sein* mostly do not allow for the impersonal passive, though examples can be found rather easily in corpora [@nnext].
 This phenomenon clearly needs more in-depth corpus research.

 ::: ex
 - In den Rieselfeldern kann ungehemmt gestunken und gelärmt werden.^[~~DWDS~~: Die Zeit, 16.12.1983, Nr.
 51]